elierotenberg/remutable/README.md

 `r.uid`
 Expose a string representation of the unique id of the remutable object and its current state, so that `r1.uid === r2.uid` is equivalent to `r1.equals(r2)` (though slower).

+`r.dirty`
+Expose a boolean, indicating if there are pending, uncommited mutations.